4.3 Finding and Reusing CC-Licensed Work

 Big Question / Why It Matters

-There are more than a billion CC-licensed works on the web.
+There are more than two billion CC-licensed works on the web.
 How do you find what might be useful to you?
 And once you do, what do you need to do when you reuse it?

 There are several different ways to go about discovering CC-licensed works.
 Search engines can help you search across the web, or you can target particular platforms or sites.
 When you find a work to reuse, the most important thing to do is provide proper attribution.